Vivo NEX Dual Display Teardown

 Take out the display jack with a pry.

-Remove the waterproof silicone from the FPC of the touchscreen.
+Remove the waterproof silicone from the touchscreen FPC.

 Step 7.
 Take out the In-Display Fingerprint Reader